ucsb-cs56-w18/ucsb-cs56-w18.github.io/_exam/e01/typos.md

     your best to infer what it means, and answer on that basis.
 * For number 7, the blank should simply be filled with an expression that correctly initializes the variable `lastElement`.
+* `remove` in java.util.ArrayList "Removes the element at the specified position in this list.
+Shifts any subsequent elements to the left (subtracts one from their indices)."
+(But I don't think you need this.)
 ## Notices

 * IGNORE SEAT NUMBER.
 Leave it blank.